natikgadzhi/respawn-io/content/posts/trade-offs-of-designing-in-html-and-rails.md

 - If your team _thinks and designs_ in code, they won't really like jumping into Figma and navigating your product designs in Figma once the team starts using it.
 - Rails apps usually have a semblance of an implicit design system in their views and partials.
 Once you try to design in Figma, there will be a very well-meaning designer who starts tweaking the very primitives of your controls, and the design system brain split will be painful.

-## Designing in code limits your creativity
+## Designing in Code Limits Your Creativity

+> [!tip]
-> Sticking with just one mental model limits the number of angles you consider, limits your creativity in how you solve a problem.
+> Sticking with just one mental model limits the points of view you consider, limits your creativity in how you solve a problem.

 The problem with designing and prototyping straight in HTML or Rails views is that it limits the level of polish and creativity that your team can apply to solving a problem.